epics-modules/asyn/docs/source/asynDriver.rst

 The break option should send a serial break state on supported systems (Linux, Windows work, vxWorks does not).
-A numeric value should send a break for the specified time, which is device depended (deci seconds, milli seconds, ...).
-A zero value means a default time.
+A numeric value should send a break for the specified time, which is in units of milliseconds on Windows and Linux but implementation defined elsewhere (see tcsendbreak()).A zero value means a default time.
 A value "on" should set the break state on for a unlimited time and "off" should clear the break state.

+For devices that use a serial break as a command terminator the autobreak option can be used.
+This will wait autobreak_delay (ms) before asserting a serial break for the specified length (see break above for time units) after every write.
+Use 0 to disable autobreak or autobreak_delay

 vxWorks IOC serial ports may need to be set up using hardware-specific commands.
 Once this is done, the standard drvAsynSerialPortConfigure and asynSetOption commands